VladimirKalachikhin/GooglePhotosURLs/README.md

 # GooglePhotosURLs
-PHP function to create list of GooglePhotos from the GooglePhotos public album url.
+A PHP function and cli tool to takes the persistant url and create list of GooglePhotos from the GooglePhotos public album url.
-And PHP function to create embedded code for one GooglePhoto.
+And PHP function and cli tool to create embedded code for one GooglePhoto.

 ## Features
 * Original, preview or any size of images (by GooglePhoto engine)